-When I was 5 I lived on a farm with an incorrigible shetland pony named Ginger.
+When I was 5, I lived on a farm with an incorrigible Shetland pony named Ginger.
 He was not a fan of the saddle but was reasonably trustworthy when pulling a cart.
 We were entered in a local horse show where I drove the heck out of that pony cart.

-Lined up at the center of the ring for pinning of ribbons, the unthinkable happened: other teams got the blue, red and yellow ribbons.
+Lined up at the center of the ring for pinning of ribbons, the unthinkable happened: other teams got the blue, red, and yellow ribbons.
 Undeterred, my pony and I waited patiently for the judges to return with our gigantic trophy.
-Eventually one of my parents had to lead us out of the gate.
+Eventually, one of my parents had to lead us out of the gate.
 (This may also have been the year a pair of Dalmatians wandered onto the farm: I was certain Pongo and Purdita had arrived …and that 99 puppies couldn’t be far behind.)

 And that, my friends, is me in a nutshell.